KauffmannAko/python_oop/README.md

 def __init__(self, name : str, price : int, quantity:int):

 Doubt no.4
-Attributes that are global or that will be shared accross all instances are called class attributes whereas instance attributes are shared to a particular intances
+Class attributes are attributes that belong to a class but can also be access at intance level whereas instance attributes are shared to a particular intances.

+__dict__ give the attribute at instance or class level